My Local Digital Marketing Agency

 Can you remember the last time you looked for something online?
-Perhaps the local services of a business found near you.
+Local business services may be available near you.

-Chances are, you clicked on any one of the first three listings displayed on the SERPs.
-And you are not alone in doing so.
-In fact, studies have proven that 90% of people don’t wander past the first page of the SERPs.
+You probably clicked on any of the first three listings displayed on the SERPs.
+And I just wanted to let you know that you are not alone in doing that.
+Studies have proven that 90% of people don’t wander past the first page of the SERPs.

-Well, since 87% of customers have searched for a local business’ address or phone number online and the fact that most local searches are done because of an immediate need, then it’s safe to say that if your business doesn’t show up immediately, you’re not going to turn that searcher into your new customer.
+Well, since 87% of customers have searched for a local business address or phone number online and most local searches are done because of an immediate need, it’s safe to say that if your business doesn’t show up immediately, you’re not going to turn that searcher into your new customer.

-It’s a well-known fact that getting to the top of Google’s search results aren’t easy.
-But for a business with more than one location, it’s almost nigh impossible.
+It’s well-known that getting to the top of Google’s search results takes work.
+But it’s almost impossible for a business with multiple locations.

 But it doesn’t have to be.
 And what you need is local SEO for multiple locations.